swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

-Taking a look at the Chrome Dev Tools JS profile flame graphs for this benchmark is suprisingly informative as far as how React/Om works out of the box versus how unoptimzed Backbone.js works:
+Taking a look at the Chrome Dev Tools JS profile flame graphs for this benchmark is suprisingly informative as far as how React/Om works out of the box versus how unoptimized Backbone.js works:

 This is React/Om: